joitng/joitng.github.io/failure.md

 <details>
     <summary>Got a C+ in Calculus 3</summary>
     <p>
-        To be honest, I have never been so happy to get a C+; my first pandemic term was hard for me.
-However, this is the worst grade I have ever received.
-This course taught/reminded me of a couple things:
+        The worst course grade I have ever received.
+What I learned (or was reminded of):
         1) Always make sure to thoroughly study concepts you feel shaky on.
         2) A basic understanding needs to be supplemented with practice, at least for math classes.
-        3) Don't take 2 math classes at the same time.
+        3) Don't take 2 math classes at the same time, especially during a pandemic.
         4) You can enjoy (academic) things you're not necessarily good at.
     </p>
 </details>